Development Plan

 Phase II: Small Scale Sunflower Star Cultivation

-Juvenile sunflower stars being grown at
+Juvenile sunflower star being grown at Sunflower Star Laboratory.
+Photo courtesy of Kenan Chan

 Phase III: Large Scale Sunflower Star Cultivation